• Skip to primary navigation

 Number of ToesFour

-The Andalusian is a lively chicken breed but easy to manage.
-They get along well with children and other pets but they’re not happy about being held.
+The Andalusian is a lively chicken breed that is easy to manage.
+They get along well with children and other pets, but are unhappy about being held.

 They’re excellent foragers as well as good egg-layers for the family.
 The weight of a rooster ranges from 7 to 8 pounds, while that of a hen is 5 pounds on average.

-The single comb is large flops to one side a little on the hens while the rooster’s comb is upright and has 5 defined points.
+The single comb is large and flops to one side a little on the hens, while the rooster’s comb is upright and has 5 defined points.

-Legs are clean of feathers and slate blue in color with each foot having 4 toes.
+Legs are clean of feathers and slate blue in color, with each foot having four toes.

-The plumage should be slate blue with delicate black lacing, but in many birds, the blue can be various hues and the lacing may be lost.
-The color and lacing of a chicken’s ancestry will have an impact on the quality of the hue and lacing as you saw in the list above.
+The plumage should be slate blue with delicate black lacing, but in many birds, the blue can be various hues, and the lacing may be lost.
+As you saw in the list above, the color and lacing of a chicken’s ancestry will impact the quality of the hue and lacing.

 Photo Credit Murray McMurray Hatchery